kharmajbird/nodupes/README.md

 So far, the regex involved doesn't mind spaces, apostrophes, brackets, or parenthesis while processing.
-However the script does have issues with slashes.
+However the script does have issues with slashes and backticks within the name of a title....

-Operation is very much hands-on: You must visually identify from CLI output certain aspects of the duplicates found in order to determine which duplicate to either ignore or delete.
+Its operation is very much hands-on: You must visually identify from CLI output certain aspects of the duplicates found in your collection of mp3s in order to determine which duplicate to either ignore or delete.

 A lot of the manual eye-balling depends on what's in your mp3 wallet, so to speak.

-Such as if you had the impulse, as I did, to import a huge collection of "Top Billboards by Year" not realizing that the result would be duplicates of quite a few of your original files...
+Such as if you had the impulse, as I once did, to import a huge mp3 collection "Top Billboards by Year" not realizing that the result would be duplicates of quite a few of your original files...

 Installing and running the nodupes script: